Wells Fargo Foundation

 Overview

 Established in 1979, the Wells Fargo Foundation is one of the nation's largest corporate foundations with over $217 million in annual giving as of 2023.
 The foundation operates as a company-sponsored private foundation affiliated with Wells Fargo & Company.
 In 2019, Wells Fargo Foundation launched a new philanthropic strategy anchored around unlocking economic opportunity for people and communities by addressing housing affordability, small business growth, and financial health.
-As Jon Campbell, former President of the Wells Fargo Foundation, stated: "We have always been known as a good check writer," and "not the problem solver we wanted to be."
 This strategic shift reflects the foundation's commitment to deeper community impact.
-Wells Fargo has supported American Indian, Alaska Native, and Native Hawaiian communities for more than 60 years and is recognized as the leading provider of capital and financial services to tribes and tribal-owned enterprises.
+Wells Fargo has supported American Indian, Alaska Native, and Native Hawaiian communities for more than 60 years and is recognised as the leading provider of capital and financial services to tribes and tribal-owned enterprises.

 Funding Priorities